 Today is a free day to explore the lovely town of Knysna, in the heart of the Garden Route.
 Once a major town in the timber industry, you will find several shops offering beautiful woodwork.
-You can also enjoy an optional cruise on the Knysna Lagoon, where two sandstone ‘Heads’ mark the entrance of this rocky harbour.
-The list of birds that frequent the lagoon include the sandpiper, pied kingfisher and African fish eagle.
-Dolphins can also be spotted in the ocean.

 Knysna - Storms River - Kariega Game Reserve

 Today’s journey takes us to the mouth of Storms River, where you can either just relax and enjoy the powerful river and sea crashing against black rocks, or take a walk to the suspension bridge for more views.
 We continue to Kariega Game Reserve in the Eastern Cape, where our safari experience begins on a game drive late this afternoon, just as the animals make the most of the cooling climate before the sun sets.
-We stay and take dinner at the Main Lodge (4T).
+We stay and take dinner at the Main Lodge (4-star).

 Kariega Game Reserve

 Enjoy a full day at Kariega, a family-owned, malaria-free reserve home to all of the Big Five.
 As we make our way this morning in an open game drive vehicle - look out for lion, elephant, rhino, buffalo and leopard, as well as many others.
 We also enjoy a river cruise this morning, with time afterwards to join a guided bush walk to experience more of the abundant birdlife, before a further game drive this evening.

 Kariega Game Reserve - Graaff-Reinet

 After your fourth game drive early morning, and breakfast, we check out for a scenic drive into the Great Karoo (Place of Thirst).
 Black rhino, buffalo and Cape mountain zebra can be spotted in this large, semi-desert region.
-This afternoon we arrive at the Drostdy Hotel (4T), in the heart of the historical town of Graaff-Reinet.
+This afternoon we arrive at the Drostdy Hotel (5-star), in the heart of the historical town of Graaff-Reinet.
 Here, wooden buildings with balconies transport you back to 1786 and we stay overnight in the renovated old slave quarters.
 You’ll have time to relax or begin your explorations before a decadent dinner tonight in the high standard hotel restaurant with an impressive wine cellar.

 Graaff-Reinet - Valley of Desolation

 A map of Graaff-Reinet highlights the importance of this beautiful town.
 Many of the 220 heritage sites are private dwellings; however several are open to the public to show life 200 years ago, or to display art and wares.
 Spend your morning on a self-guided walking tour of the museums, shops and coffee shops, and Obesa, the world’s largest cacti collection.
 This afternoon we visit a geological phenomenon - the Valley of Desolation - where, over 100 million years, volcanic rock has eroded into vertical cliffs and 120m tall columns.
 We take a tour, with a chance to walk along the valley floor to fully appreciate the scale, the mountain flora and hopefully spot some of the many birds and mammals that frequent the area.

-Day 13 Graaff-Reinet - Willowmore - Prince Albert, Swartberg Mountains
+Graaff-Reinet - Willowmore - Prince Albert, Swartberg Mountains

 Our route today takes us though old towns with plenty of character.
 We stop for lunch in Willowmore, a town filled with historical architecture, then continue to Oudtshoorn, the ostrich capital of the world, and up to the beautiful Swartberg Mountains.
-We stay at the charming Swartberg Country Manor (4T), in Prince Albert.
+We stay at the charming Swartberg Country Manor (4-star), in Prince Albert.
 This quaint Karoo village is set amongst acres of tobacco plantations, which merge into the vast nature reserve, with views of snow-capped mountains.
 The afternoon is free to relax and this evening, remember to look up at the extraordinary night sky.

-Day 14 Swartberg Mountains - Franschhoek
+Swartberg Mountains - Franschhoek

 Today is yours to explore.
 You will be provided with a ticket for the local hop-on-hop-off tram, which allows you to visit wine farms to taste wines and cheese or just enjoy their beautiful gardens.
 Tonight we have a very special wine pairing and fine-dining experience at Le Coin Francais (the French Corner) where you will meet Chef Darren Badenhorst who is listed in the top 300 best chefs in the world.